-The specification must list the various types of conduit systems that are approved for use on the project and the specific raceway applications for which they are to be used, as follows:
+The specification must list the various types of conduit systems that are approved for use on the project and the specific raceway applications for which they are to be used.
+MC cabling is not an acceptable conduit system.
+Approved conduit systems are as follows:

-- RSC Rigid galvanized steel conduit ANSI C80.1 Exposed outdoors, wet, or damp locations - RAC Aluminum conduit (with steel elbows) Indoor feeders - exposed and/or concealed - IMC Intermediate steel conduit ANSI C80.6 Indoor feeders - exposed and/or concealed - EMT Electrical metallic tubing (full compression steel fittings) ANSI C80.3

-Branch circuit wiring, exposed and/or concealed

-- FMC Flexible steel conduit connections to recessed lighting fixtures and concealed in movable and/or dry wall partitions - LFMC Liquid flexible steel conduit with PVC jacket.
+- RSC Rigid galvanized steel conduit ANSI C80.1 Exposed outdoors, wet, or damp locations - RAC Aluminum conduit (with steel elbows) Indoor feeders - exposed and/or concealed - IMC Intermediate steel conduit ANSI C80.6 Exposed outdoors, wet, or damp locations.
+Indoor feeders, exposed and/or concealed - EMT Electrical metallic tubing (full compression steel fittings) ANSI C80.3 Branch circuit wiring, exposed and/or concealed - FMC Flexible steel conduit connections to recessed lighting fixtures and concealed in movable and/or dry wall partitions - LFMC Liquid flexible steel conduit with PVC jacket.
 Connections to vibrating equipment (motors, transformers, etc.) - PVC Underground feeders encased in concrete envelope.
 Indoors and outdoors.
 Transition to steel or aluminum when not encased.